cristinadobre/cristinadobre.github.io/projects.md

 *June 2020*

-I was very excited to be working as an intern with [Jaron Lanier](http://www.jaronlanier.com/) at the Office of the CTO at [Microsoft Research](https://www.microsoft.com/en-us/research/).
+I was very excited to have the chance to work as an intern with [Jaron Lanier](http://www.jaronlanier.com/) at the Office of the CTO at [Microsoft Research](https://www.microsoft.com/en-us/research/).
 Along with [M Eifler](http://www.blinkpopshift.com/) and others in the lab, we were supposed to work on a very interesting project that I probably can't say much about.
 Due to the COVID-19 pandemic, my internship had to be postponed to summer 2021.
 Unfortunately, later in the year, Microsoft Research decided to cancel the offered internships of those not residing in the US or Canada.
 For as much I would have enjoyed and learned during this internship, it couldn't happen at these challenging times.
 Hopefully, there will be a way to cross paths and work together with Jaron Lanier at some point in the future.

 ---